DmitriySalnikov/godot_qoi/addons/qoi/README.md

 ## Disadvantage

-* Large image file size
+* Large file size (compared to PNG or WebP. more than 2-3 times larger)
 * No VRAM compression

 ## Approximate comparison of QOI encoding speed vs PNG